pasinduChinthana/gpa_calculator/README.md

 Please keep in mind that this grading method varies each university.
 A dynamic calulation mechanism comes in handy in this situation.

-##How our solution work

-there are simple three steps You need to follow

-1. Add Your Letter Grade
-2. Add Your Class Credits
-3. Calculate Your GPA

-Lets see how these simple steps works in action